julienschmidt/httprouter/README.md

 ## Where can I find Middleware *X*?

 This package just provides a very efficient request router with a few extra features.
 The router is just a [`http.Handler`](https://golang.org/pkg/net/http/#Handler), you can chain any http.Handler compatible middleware before the router, for example the [Gorilla handlers](http://www.gorillatoolkit.org/pkg/handlers).
 Or you could [just write your own](https://justinas.org/writing-http-middleware-in-go/), it's very easy!

+Pre- / and postprocessing of requests can be applied by using a custom [`router.Wrap`][Router.Wrap] function.

 Alternatively, you could try [a web framework based on HttpRouter](#web-frameworks-based-on-httprouter).